Fire Safety Awareness

 Regular drills can reinforce this knowledge and build confidence in dealing with fire emergencies.

-4) Emergency evacuation plans: Establishing clear evacuation plans is essential for any building or facility.
+4) Emergency Evacuation Plans: Establishing clear evacuation plans is essential for any building or facility.
+Having a Personal Emergency Evacuation Plan in place for each individual ensures that everyone knows how to respond in case of an emergency.
 These plans should include the following:

 a) Well-marked escape routes